telerik/winforms-docs/gridview/populating-with-data/updating-the-database-with-ado.net.md

 RadGridView can display data in bound mode, unbound mode and virtual mode.
 The bound mode is suitable for managing data using automatic interaction with the data store.
 One very common use of the RadGridView control is binding to a table from a database.

 However, the workflow and the specifications of the various applications can be different.
 Some applications may require updating the data base when the end-user is up to exit the applications.
 In other cases the end-user may be required to click a special button in order to update the database.

-In the third type of cases, on which are going to focus this article, you may need to update the data base
-      right after the end-user finishes modifying a single value of RadGridView.
-      In order to be able to implement this functionality, you can handle the events of RadGridView or its BindingSource.
+In the third type of cases, on which are going to focus this article, you may need to update the data base right after the end-user finishes modifying a single value of RadGridView.
+In order to be able to implement this functionality, you can handle the events ofRadGridView or its BindingSource.

 In the following sample scenario we are going to demonstrate how the implementation can be achieved.

-Let's assume that we have an ADO.NET DataTable that loads its data from a SqlDataAdapter and it
-      is bound to a BindingSource component.
+Let's assume that we have an ADO.NET DataTable that loads its data from a SqlDataAdapter and it is bound to a BindingSource component.
 Further, the BindingSource component is bound to RadGridView control.

 ## Updating the database when the current row is changed

-This approach allows us to update the database when the end-user
-        changes the current row in RadGridView.
+This approach allows us to update the database when the end-user changes the current row in RadGridView.
 To commit the data to the database in this case, we can use the BindingSource CurrentItemChanged event, but we also need to use one additional member to save the last edited row instance.
 Here is a solution using this approach:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\PopulatingWithData\AutoSavingDataBSEventsForm.cs region=bindingSource}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\AutoSavingDataBSEventsForm.vb region=bindingSource}}